zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/using-px-central.md

 *Prometheus*

 Verify Prometheus is up and running by logging into Prometheus (external_ip:port).
 Click the ‘targets’ from Status dropdown as shown below to verify if all the targets are scraped.
-In the example below, you can see the PX-kvdb nodes (port:9019) and PX-Enterprise (port:9001) cluster nodes as targets
+In the example below, you can see the PX-kvdb nodes (port:9019) and {{< pxEnterprise >}} (port:9001) cluster nodes as targets

 ![prometheustargets](/img/PrometheusTargets.png)